Grevillea acanthifolia: Taxonomy and naming

 Grevillea × gaudichaudii is a hybrid derived from G. acanthifolia and Grevillea laurifolia.

 Distribution and habitat

 This grevillea only grows in New South Wales, usually at higher altitudes and in wet or boggy areas.

-Conservation
+Conservation status

+As a whole, Grevillea acanthifolia is listed as "Least Concern" on the IUCN Red List of Threatened Species.
+It has a wide distribution, large overall population and populations are typically stable.

+Overall, there are no major threats to the species, however, subspecies paludosa (bog grevillea) is threatened by changes to river flow regimes, surface runoff and related hydrological disturbances, trampling and grazing, increased fire regimes and dieback disease Phytophthora.
+It is classified as "Endangered" under the NSW Threatened Species Conservation Act and under the Commonwealth Government Environment Protection and Biodiversity Conservation Act 1999 (EPBC) Act.

 Subspecies stenomera is classified in the ROTAP system as 3RC- meaning that it has a wide range but small populations and is rare, but at least some populations are in reserves and the species not at present under threat.
-Subspecies paludosa is classified as "Endangered" under the NSW Threatened Species Conservation Act and under the Commonwealth Government Environment Protection and Biodiversity Conservation Act 1999 (EPBC) Act.
-The main threats to its survival are habitat loss, changes to river flow regimes and trampling and grazing by stray domestic animals.

 Use in horticulture

 Subspecies acanthifolia of this grevillea is grown in some gardens but is sometimes unreliable at low altitudes.
 It grows best in a sunny position and is tolerant of heavy frosts.